aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

     a.
 Provide a stack name

     b.
-Enter passwords for Admin, cluster-admin, ReadOnly, and for user000
+Enter passwords for Admin, cluster-admin, ReadOnlyUser, and for user000

     - For demo purposes, I will be using “p@ssw0rd” without the quotes as my password for all three usernames.